Choking is when someone cannot breathe because food, a toy, or other object is blocking the throat or windpipe (airway).

 - Give up to 5 quick thrusts down, compressing the chest one third to one half the depth of the chest.

 - Continue 5 back blows followed by 5 chest thrusts until the object is dislodged or the infant loses alertness (becomes unconscious).

 IF THE INFANT LOSES ALERTNESS

 If the child becomes unresponsive, stops breathing, or turns blue:

 - Give infant CPR.
 Call 911 after 1 minute of CPR.

 - If you can see the object blocking the airway, try to remove it with your finger.
 Try to remove an object only if you can see it.

-- Do NOT do back blows and chest thrusts if the infant stops breathing for other reasons, such as asthma, infection, swelling, or a blow to the head.
-Do give infant CPR in these cases.
+- DO NOT do back blows and chest thrusts if the infant stops breathing for other reasons, such as asthma, infection, swelling, or a blow to the head.
+Do give the infant CPR in these cases.

 When to Contact a Medical Professional